lkcozy/code-notes/notes/communication/writing/writing_academic.md

 - We have analyzed a collection of documents and generated a survey regarding the use of blockchain within information systems.
 - The survey contains a brief reporting on several different study.
+- `Characterizing` the state of development of sth
+- `Informing` IT architectural practices and standards `to enable` analytics specifically of residential energy use and efficiency.

 ## Objectives